Jessica Kirkland: Career

-Kirkland's biggest career highlight was reaching the fourth round of the Tier I Pacific Life Open at Indian Wells in March 2005, beating number 22-seeded Marion Bartoli 6–0, 6–1 en route.
-Her biggest ITF title came when she won the singles of the $50,000 event at Carson, California in June 2007.
+Kirkland started playing tennis at the age of four.
+In 2004 Kirkland won the Girls'18-and-under singles title at the Orange Bowl held at Crandon Park in Key Biscayne, Florida after a straight sets win in the final against Alla Kudryavtseva.
+Kirkland's career highlight was reaching the fourth round of the Tier I Pacific Life Open at Indian Wells in March 2005, beating No. 22 seeded Marion Bartoli in straight sets en route.
+Her biggest ITF title came when she won the singles of the $50,000 event at Carson, California, in June 2007.